nmshd/connector-tui/README.md

 > A terminal user interface for Demos.
 >
-> Showcase how to integrate Enmeshed and use the SDK.
+> Showcase how to integrate Enmeshed and use the TypeScript Connector SDK.
 >
 > This TUI only works with Enmeshed v2 (Connector version 3.0.0+)